 One of the reasons that my sauces are always a huge hit is because of Holland House cooking wines.
 I love being able to add bold flavors to my recipes just by using a Holland House Cooking Wine.
 Plus, Holland House has an extensive array of cooking wines that consist of White, White with Lemon, Sherry, Marsala and Red cooking wines.
 They are the perfect addition to just about any meal.

 My favorite part of this meal is definitely my girls’ reaction to the baked ham.
 They love hams, but the marsala sauce gave this so much more flavor.
 We usually serve this ham with our Lightened Up Jiffy Corn Casserole and Honey Roasted Carrots.
 For another recipe using Holland House, check out the YouTube recipe video from Tatyana’s Everyday Food.
 To download a coupon for Holland House, visit HERE.
 You can also find more great recipes on Holland House’s Facebook and Pinterest account.

-1 1/4 cups Holland House Marsala cooking wine
+- 1 1/4 cup Holland House Marsala cooking wine

 - Preheat the oven to 350 F.

 - In a small pot bring the marsala cooking wine, brown sugar, coriander and all spice to a boil and reduce the mixture by 1/4th.

 - Score the back of the ham with diagonal cuts to make a diamond shape.
 Press the whole cloves into the vertices where the cuts meet.